-A statue of the virgin was found by Guanche goatherds and originally taken to the palace of the Guanche king and venerated as the Guanche goddess Chaxiraxi (mother of the gods).
+The statue of the Black Madonna was originally found by Guanche goatherds and taken to the palace of the Guanche king and venerated as the Guanche goddess Chaxiraxi (mother of the gods).
+The Guanche were the original aboriginal people of the islands before the Spanish Conquest in the 15th century.
 When the conquistadors arrived they decided it was a statue of the Virgin Mary and constructed a hermitage which was later replaced by the Basilica.

-photo kindly supplied by the Turismo de Tenerife
+photos kindly supplied by the Turismo de Tenerife